ShaunCurtis/Blazor.ExploreRendering/Documents/Going-For-Broke.md

 > Note these are personal views and opinions.

-My gut feeling is that using **Per Page/Component** mode is not hybrid, it's mongrel.
+My gut feeling is that using **Per Page/Component** mode is not hybrid, it's mongrel: hense the title of the article.

 Most people who came to old Blazor struggled with the component concept and were confused with the lifecycle and events.
 Throwing in render modes adds another level of complexity.
 I can see so many scenarios where components are talking to the wrong instances or types of services.
 Throw `Auto` to the mix and the complexity spirals out of control.
-Think of the exotic concoctions people will come up!
+Think of the exotic concoctions people will come up, and then fail to debug!

-So my recommendation is go with either *Interactive Server* or *Interactive WebAssembly* and *Global* application.
-Only go hybrid if you really knoiw what you are doing and have a deep understanding of components.
+My recommendation is go with either *Interactive Server* or *Interactive WebAssembly* and *Global* application.

-The one area where I can see I'll switch between WASM and Server is where I want to do high security stuff such as User log in and account management, but want to run the main UI in CSR.
+I see only two use cases for the `InteractiveAuto` and `Per page/component` deployment:

+1. You're coming from a classic server side rendered application that has been migrated to Net8.0 and you want a phased migration to Blazor.

+2. You want freedom to choose but don't have the knowledge to know how bad that decision will turn out

+Hopefully I've disuaded you from choosing this mode.
+The design will be complex.
+You will spend a lot of time debugging.
+You will find yourself in some very deep holes.